Snowflake MCS/EHS community

 There are no mining, major agriculture, industry or oil/gas operations in the area, or on the ground-water path from the mountains, so the water should continue to be unpolluted.

 The ground water has a naturally high mineral content, especially iron, but there is no toxic arsenic.
 Most environmentally sensitive people need to filter the water with reverse-osmosis (RO) before drinking it.
-Most EI houses have RO systems, while some buy RO-filtered water from machines in town.
+Most EI houses have RO systems, while some buy RO-filtered water from machines in town (bring your own one-gallon glass bottles).

 Most homes use whole-house water softeners, while a few also had to install whole-house iron filters.